LinkedIn Thought Leadership Strategy: How Founders Build Authority and Generate Leads

 Total time investment: 2.5 hours per week for $150K+ annual impact

-The best leads come from people who already trust your expertise.
+The best leads come from people who've already consumed your free insights and decided you're credible.
+Here's how that flow works:

 Strategy 2: Direct Outreach